script3r/cipherscope/README.md

 1.  **Discovery**: It walks the specified root directories in parallel, identifying source files based on their extensions.
 It respects `.gitignore` rules and can be configured to skip files that exceed a certain size to maintain speed.

 2.  **Scanning**: Discovered files are processed in a thread pool:
+    a.  **Anchor Hint**: A fast regex pre-scan checks for any potential library/API anchors.
+Files with no hints are skipped before AST parsing.
-    a.  **Parsing**: Each file is parsed into an Abstract Syntax Tree (AST) using the relevant Tree-sitter grammar.
+    b.  **Parsing**: Each file that passes the hint is parsed into an Abstract Syntax Tree (AST) using the relevant Tree-sitter grammar.
-    b.  **Anchoring**: The scanner looks for "library anchors" (e.g., `import` or `#include` statements) that match known cryptographic libraries defined in `patterns.toml`.
+    c.  **Anchoring**: The scanner looks for "library anchors" (e.g., `import` or `#include` statements) that match known cryptographic libraries defined in `patterns.toml`.
-    c.  **Algorithm Detection**: If an anchor is found, the scanner performs a deeper search within that file for specific algorithm usage patterns, such as function calls and constants.
+    d.  **Algorithm Detection**: If an anchor is found, the scanner performs a deeper search within that file for specific algorithm usage patterns, such as function calls and constants.

 All results are streamed as JSONL to the output, allowing for real-time monitoring and processing.
 For a deeper architecture overview, see `DESIGN.md`.